Cassiodorus: Monastery at Vivarium

-Cassiodorus's Vivarium "monastery school" was composed of two main buildings: a coenobitic monastery and a retreat, for those who desired a more solitary life.
+Cassiodorus's Vivarium "monastery school" was composed of two main buildings: a coenobitic monastery, and a retreat, for those who desired a more solitary life.
 Both were located on the site of the modern Santa Maria de Vetere near Squillace.
 The twin structure of Vivarium was to permit coenobitic (communal) monks and hermits to coexist.

 The Vivarium appears not to have been governed by a strict monastic rule, such as that of the Benedictine Order.
-Rather Cassiodorus's work Institutiones was written to guide the monks' studies.
+Rather, Cassiodorus's work Institutiones was written to guide the monks' studies.
 To this end, the Institutiones focus largely on texts assumed to have been available in Vivarium's library.
 The Institutiones seem to have been composed over a lengthy period of time, from the 530s into the 550s, with redactions up to the time of Cassiodorus's death.
 Cassiodorus composed the Institutiones as a guide for introductory learning of both "divine" and "secular" writings, in place of his formerly planned Christian school in Rome:I was moved by divine love to devise for you, with God's help, these introductory books to take the place of a teacher.
-Through them I believe that both the textual sequence of Holy Scripture and also a compact account of secular letters may, with God's grace, be revealed.The first section of the Institutiones deals with Christian texts, and was intended to be used in combination with the Expositio Psalmorum.
+Through them, I believe that both the textual sequence of Holy Scripture and a compact account of secular letters may, with God's grace, be revealed.The first section of the Institutiones deals with Christian texts, and was intended to be used in combination with the Expositio Psalmorum.
 The order of subjects in the second book of the Institutiones reflected what would become the Trivium and Quadrivium of medieval liberal arts: grammar, rhetoric, dialectic, arithmetic, music, geometry, and astronomy.
 While he encouraged study of secular subjects, Cassiodorus clearly considered them useful primarily as aids to the study of divinity, much in the same manner as St. Augustine.
 Cassiodorus's Institutiones thus attempted to provide what Cassiodorus saw as a well-rounded education necessary for a learned Christian, all in uno corpore, as Cassiodorus put it.

-Cassiodorus organized for a complete pandect with the Vetus Latina Bible to be made, the Codex Grandior and a complete pandect with the Greek Bible for his monks.
+Cassiodorus organized for a complete pandect with the Vetus Latina Bible to be made, the Codex Grandior, and a complete pandect with the Greek Bible for his monks.
 The library at Vivarium was still active c.
 630, when the monks brought the relics of Saint Agathius from Constantinople, dedicating to him a spring-fed fountain shrine that still exists.
 However, its books were later dispersed, the Codex Grandior of the Bible being purchased by the Anglo-Saxon Ceolfrith when he was in Italy in 679–80, and taken by him to Wearmouth Jarrow, where it served as the model for the copying of the Codex Amiatinus, which was then brought back to Italy by the now aged Ceolfrith.
 Despite the demise of the Vivarium, Cassiodorus's work in compiling classical sources and presenting a sort of bibliography of resources would prove extremely influential in Late Antique Western Europe.